mohitbhalke07/Projects/Commodity_Price_Predictor/README.md

 ---

-🔍 Features
+## 🔍 Features

-✅ Unified interface to predict prices for cars, mobile phones, and houses ✅ Dropdown selector dynamically routes users to the relevant prediction form ✅ Smart form fields auto-filled with unique values from the dataset ✅ Accurate predictions powered by tuned ML models (XGBoost, ElasticNet, GradientBoosting) ✅ Clean and minimal Streamlit UI for easy interaction ✅ Fast predictions with pre-trained models loaded via joblib/pickle ✅ Deployed on Render and accessible via web browser
-✅ Modular structure for future integration of more commodity types
+✅ Unified dashboard with dropdown selection for **Car**, **Mobile**, and **House** predictors
+✅ Dynamically generated input fields from dataset column values (not hardcoded)
+✅ Price prediction using top-performing models (XGBoost, ElasticNet, etc.)
+✅ Clean, modular UI with Streamlit
+✅ Models trained and optimized using GridSearchCV and RandomizedSearchCV
+✅ Ready for production deployment on Render
 ---

 ## 🧠 Tech Stack